Here’s how to name drop a referral in a cover letter:

 When you start your cover letter, briefly mention the name of your referral.

-Don’t explain how and why you know each other — the hiring manager can get that information from your contact, and explaining your connection takes up valuable space that you can use to highlight your various qualifications for the role.
+Don’t explain how and why you know each other — the hiring manager can get that information from your contact, and explaining your connection takes up valuable space that you can use to highlight your qualifications for the role.

 For example, you can simply say:

-- not read your email body text thoroughly, or
+- Not read your email body text thoroughly, or

-- save your full-length cover letter to read at a later time
+- Save your full-length cover letter to read at a later time

 What does “referred by” mean in a job application?